TheImagingSource/tiscamera/doc/pages/index.rst

 Modifications or maintenance can be carried out without assistance of The Imaging Source.
 This allows for extended product life cycles.

-The entire software stack is open allows the usage of arbitrary hardware.
+The entire software stack is open to allow the usage of arbitrary hardware.
 The only requirement is a Linux based operating system.

 Included Modules